AaronMk44/ClassAttendanceApp/README.md

-# Class Attendance Register System
+# Class Attendance Register App

 The Class Attendance Register System is a mobile application system built for one user.
 It is an advancement on the class attendance process, making it less time-consuming and easy to register present students in class.
 This system can be accessed at any time through smartphones or other smart devices.